 The old saying is true: great ideas rarely interrupt us.
 Creativity and inventiveness often only develop when we have to come up with our own entertainment.

 3 things parents can do to help their kids to embrace boredom and downtime

 Necessity is the mother of invention and your kids may need to experience the negative emotions of boredom in order to move past them and grow through the process.
 Giving in to their nagging and providing a solution or distraction will rob them of the lessons they could learn.

 Actions speak louder than words and your kids will learn from your examples, so make sure you have your own downtime, where you put away your phone, switch off the TV and simply ‘sit’.

 3. Take it slow

 Going cold turkey isn’t fun for anyone, so set boundaries that can grow over time.
-Child psychologists are emphatic that screen time should be avoided entirely by children under the age of 2, but from the ages of 2-5, perhaps allow them an hour per day.
-By the time kids get to the age of 8, expand this to a maximum of 2 hours social media and TV time each evening.
+Child psychologists are emphatic that screen time should be avoided entirely by children under the age of 2, but from the ages of 2-5, perhaps allow a little time each day or week.

 Implementing some boundaries and restricting access to digital devices will be difficult at first – and there is likely to be tears and tantrums – but over a week or two, your children will adjust to the new status quo and may even come to enjoy being unplugged!